mathigon/textbooks/content/euclidean-geometry/content.md

 Mathematics has been studied for thousands of years – to predict the seasons, calculate taxes, or estimate the size of farming land.

-But around 500 BC, mathematicians in ancient Greece started to study mathematics just “for fun”, without a specific application in mind.
-They were amazed by mathematical patterns, and wanted to explore and explain them.
+Mathematicians in ancient Greece, around 500 BC, were amazed by mathematical patterns, and wanted to explore and explain them.
+For the first time, they began to study mathematics just “for fun”, without a specific application in mind.
 ::: column(width=300)

-    x-media.shifted(src="images/tablet.jpg" width=300 height=210)
+    x-media(src="images/tablet.jpg" width=300 height=210)

 {.caption} A Babylonian clay tablet, dated 1800 BC, that contains geometric calculations.